 - Sinus pain, sneezing, nasal congestion and other nasal allergies

-Controlling your allergies can help reduce your nasal congestion and reduce your symptoms, including allergic shiners.
-There are a variety of allergy treatments available over-the-counter, including:
+- There are many allergy treatments that can reduce the symptoms of common allergies.
+Controlling your allergies can help reduce your nasal congestion and reduce uncomfortable or noticeable symptoms, including allergic shiners.
+There are a variety of allergy treatments available over the counter, including:

 - Nasal sprays